bikeller104/StockArticleComparison/README.md

 # StockArticleComparison

+## User Story

+Amateur investor who lacks professionally paid tools:
+I WANT to view stock information, pricing, & articles, SO THAT I can make predictions of what the stock price may do.

+## Acceptance Criteria

+WHEN I load the webpage I am presented with a search bar THEN I can enter my search criteria (stock Ticker or Company name) WHEN I search for a stock price over a certain date range THEN I can view articles about that company during that date range

 ## Description

 This website shows historic articles and current articles along with a stock price to compare historical data and current trends to make informed decisions.